Introduction

 Click Add an FTP Account, and enter your desired username in the

-FTP account name
+FTP account namefield.
+For examplewpbackup

 Click the Home directory and set it to

-Enter a strong password and confirm the password for your FTP account
+/Enter a strong password and confirm the password for your FTP account

 Click OK to save changes